Experimental review on Majorana zero-modes in hybrid nanowires: Quantization of Majorana conductance

 In a practical experiment, the one-to-one correspondence between quantized conductance and Majorana bound state is unfortunately ambiguous.
-On the one hand, tunnel barrier with a faulty profile, temperature broadening, multi-band effect, and other dissipations will all cause reductions to the quantized conductance in Majorana point contact structure~\cite{Pientka2012, Rainis2013, Liu2017-2}.
-On the other hand, a zero-energy state with a mundane origin is also possible to give a seemingly quantized conductance plateau along with a single tuning parameter~\cite{Moore2018, Pan2020}.
-Hence, the robustness of the quantized conductance has to be checked in a high-dimensional parameter space.
+On the one hand, the tunnel barrier with a faulty profile, the temperature broadening effect, the multi-band effect, and other dissipations will all cause reductions to the quantized conductance in Majorana point contact structure~\cite{Pientka2012, Rainis2013, Liu2017-2}.
+On the other hand, a zero-energy state with a mundane origin is also possible to give a seemingly quantized conductance plateau along with a single tuning parameter~\cite{Moore2018, Pan2020, Yu2021}.
+Hence, the robustness of the quantized conductance has to be checked in high-dimensional parameter space.

-Tunneling conductances measured in the first generations of Majorana devices are substantially lower than the expected $2e^2/h$ bar even at low temperatures ($<50$~mK).
-Tremendous effort has been invested in reducing the dissipation in the hybrid nanowire systems.
+Tunneling conductances measured in the first generations of Majorana devices are substantially lower than the expected $2e^2/h$ bar, even at low temperatures ($<50$~mK).
+Tremendous effort has been invested in reducing the dissipation in hybrid nanowire systems.
 For example, the hard-gap of full-epitaxy InAs/Al hybrid nanowires can significantly decrease disorder scattering in the Majorana channel.
 Nevertheless, it is difficult to make a clean tunneling barrier in one-dimensional InAs devices.
 This is because the conduction channels of InAs nanowires are naturally distributed at material surfaces and severely suffer from surface scatterings.

-To some degree, this scattering can be relieved in a lateral point contact geometry of a 2D-InAs/Al epitaxial material, in which quantized BTK conductance doubling can be obtained~\cite{Kjaergaard2016}.
-One dimensional hybrid wire supporting zero-energy state can be defined out of this 2D system by selectively etching and gating~\cite{Suominen2017}.
+To some degree, the scattering can be relieved in a lateral point contact geometry of a two-dimensional InAs/Al epitaxial material, in which quantized BTK conductance doubling can be obtained~\cite{Kjaergaard2016}.
+One dimensional hybrid wire supporting zero-energy state can be defined out of this two-dimensional system by selectively etching and gating~\cite{Suominen2017}.
 In Ref.~\cite{Nichele2017}, a zero-energy peak with an approximate $2e^2/h$ saturation conductance has been observed.